 Targeting the glutamate pathway

 Antipsychotics are safe and effective at treating the positive symptoms of schizophrenia.
 They are less effective at addressing negative and cognitive symptoms, such as difficulty concentrating, thinking, and socializing.
-These symptoms can make it harder for a person to hold a job, maintain a relationship, and live independently.
+These symptoms can make it harder to hold a job, maintain a relationship, and live independently.

-A newer theory of schizophrenia asserts that negative and cognitive symptoms arise when the neurotransmitter glutamate becomes overactive.
+One theory asserts that the negative and cognitive symptoms of schizophrenia arise when the neurotransmitter glutamate becomes overactive.
 According to this theory, glutamate imbalances also stimulate dopamine receptors to cause positive symptoms.

 Researchers have been exploring how to target the glutamate pathway to treat negative symptoms.
 Some drugs, such as lumateperone, target or otherwise affect this pathway.